ankicommunity/ankicommunity-sync-server/README.md

 AnkiWeb.
 It was originally developed to support the flashcard functionality on Bibliobird, a web application for language learning.

-This version has been modified from [dsnopek's Anki Sync Server][] to remove the REST API, which makes it possible to drop some dependencies.
+This version is a fork of [jdoe0/ankisyncd](https://github.com/jdoe0/ankisyncd).
+It supports Python 3 and Anki 2.1.

 Installing
 ----------